 Scholarship award amount

 Six (6) semesters of funding are available for a graduate student enrolled in a Thesis-based master’s, a PhD or DVSc program.
+To receive funding, the student must enroll in their program of study by September of the academic year following that in which the studentship was awarded (for example, the award is given in February 2024, the student must be enrolled in their graduate study starting September of the 2024/2025 academic year.
 The student’s stipend amount will be commensurate with that given by their program of study.
 A maximum amount of $24,000 / year is available as a student stipend.

 Faculty at the University of Guelph are eligible to apply if they are supervising (or planning to supervise) a graduate student who is conducting research in One Health.
 The research must also be in collaboration with a researcher at one of McMaster University or Western University, and the researcher must also be a member of the graduate student’s supervisory committee.
 Sharing research space is encouraged.

 The Partnership Award will be allocated through a two-stage process: